mrconter1/model-clash/README.md

 ### Prerequisites

 - Python 3.9+
-- API keys for OpenAI, Google, and Anthropic (as needed)
+- API keys for OpenAI, Google (not yet fully supported), and Anthropic (as needed)

 ### Installation